-My parents were musicians and made sure that music was a central part of their four daughters’ lives.
-Our family band performed at weddings, anniversary parties and clubs, and entertained our audiences with jazz standards, 50’s, 60’s, and Top 40 music.
-My older sister and I would sit on the porch with our acoustic guitars writing songs about love and changing the world.
+My parents were musicians and made sure that music was a central part of my 3 sister’s and my life.
+Our family band performed at weddings, anniversary parties and clubs.
+We entertained our audiences with jazz standards from the Great American Songbook, 50’s, 60’s, and Top 40 music.
+My sister, Vaughan and I would sit on the porch with our acoustic guitars writing songs about love and changing the world.

-Having a musical family has a deep impact on your soul.
+Having a musical family has a deep impact on your heart.
 It helped me to dream big, have faith in something greater than myself, and experience the deep bonds of family.

 I spent my teenage years playing sports.
 That is where my love of teamwork and the belief that “anything is possible” was born.
 In college, I was Captain of the volleyball and basketball teams.
-I was honored to earn All-American in basketball, All-Conference in Volleyball, and have my jersey retired years later.
-When I stand really tall, my height is measured at 5’3,” so I think the awards were won by and heart and spunk.
+I was inducted into the Greensboro College Sports Hall of Fame in 1996; and, my basketball jersey was retired.
+When I stand really tall, my height is measured at 5’3,” so I think the awards were won by heart and spunk.

-After college, I went to graduate school where I became a Division I Collegiate Volleyball Coach.
-I spent each day inspiring young adults to reach higher, work harder, and become more than they thought was possible.
+After college, I went to graduate school where I became an Assistant Division I Collegiate Volleyball Coach.
+It was exciting to spend each day inspiring young adults to reach higher, work harder, and become more than they thought was possible.

 After graduate school, I was appointed Director of Campus Recreation.
-I had dozens of students working for me, and developed and delivered student leadership programs and motivational talks on communication and teamwork.
+I had dozens of college students working for me, and developed and delivered student leadership programs and motivational talks on leadership and teamwork.
 Each day was fresh and new.
 I was using my gifts and living on purpose.

-As fate would have it, I was delivering a keynote for the NCAA (National Collegiate Athletic Association), and was “picked up” by a national speaking agency (CAMPUSPEAK) in 2001.
-They contracted me to speak to students all over the country on leadership, diversity and wellness.
+As fate would have it, I was delivering a keynote for the NCAA (National Collegiate Athletic Association), and was “signed” by a national speaking agency (CAMPUSPEAK) in the early 2000’s.
+They booked me to speak to students all over the country on diversity, leadership and wellness.
 It was a blast!

-My university career was a natural segue into my private work as an executive coach, workshop facilitator and motivational speaker.
-Over the past 16 years, I’ve coached executives and business leaders in the areas of: strategic visioning, leadership development, engagement, problem solving and work/life balance.
-I’ve developed and delivered workshops, retreats, national and regional conferences, and given keynotes to a wide array of audiences around the United States.
+My university career was a natural segue into my professional work as an executive coach, workshop facilitator and motivational speaker.
+I’ve now coached executives and business leaders in the areas like: strategic visioning, leadership development, building engaged and happy workplaces, the power of belief and intention, mind/body/spirit wellness, and living an amazing life.
+I’ve developed and delivered workshops, retreats, national and regional conferences and conventions, and given keynotes to a wide array of audiences around the United States.